 Total: 5 ECTS = 140 study hours (sbu):

-Examination of the course will be through weekly written assignments that connect the literature to the individual’s research plans, thus giving ample space for reflection on possibilities and impossibilities, on expectations and worries, on do’s and don’ts.
-The assignments will each week be discussed in the tutorials.
-All assignments have to be completed and submitted on time; before Tuesday morning 9 a.m. (and not after).
-Since the assignments are discussed in the tutorial, your tutor needs Tuesday for reading the assignments, there is really no way around this deadline.
-All assignments will be graded.
-These grades count proportionally towards the final grade for the course (80% of the final grade).
-Participation is class counts for 20% of the final grade.
-Not submitting an assignment automatically implies ‘failure’ for that assignment.
-Not submitting an assignment (on time) twice, results in exclusion from the course.
-Only submitted and completed assignments can be redone, up to a maximum of two assignments for the entire course (blank papers are not accepted).
-Assignments are preferably submitted as Word document.
-Presence is obligatory for all classes, from the start of the course.
+Examination of the course will be through weekly written assignments that connect the literature to the individual’s research plans, thus giving ample space for reflection on possibilities and impossibilities, on expectations and worries, and on “do’s and don’ts”.
+Each week’s assignments will be discussed in tutorials.
+All assignments will be graded, the grades counting proportionally towards the final grade for the course (80% of the final grade).
+Participation in class counts for 20% of the final grade.
+Failure to submit an assignment on time automatically implies ‘failure’ for that assignment.
+Two failures to submit an assignment on time will result in exclusion from the course.
+Only submitted and completed assignments can be re-submitted if necessary, up to a maximum of two assignments for the entire course (blank papers are not accepted).
+Assignments should submitted as Word documents if possible.
+Presence for all classes is mandatory, and from the start of the course.
 Students who are not present at the first lecture will not be allowed to participate.

-Additionally, a selection of relevant journal articles, which can downloaded through the university library or via Blackboard.
+An additional selection of relevant journal articles.
+These will be available for downloading through the university library or via Brightspace (to be announced).